 The Labor Cliff isn’t coming.
 It’s here.
 And the Factory Model is producing workers for jobs that no longer exist.
 It’s like running a blacksmith apprenticeship program in 2025: technically functional, practically absurd.

-Let that sink in.
 The average tutored student outperformed 98% of students in conventional settings.
 Not because tutors are magic, but because personalized instruction—adapting to a student’s pace, filling gaps before moving forward, asking rather than lecturing—is dramatically more effective than industrial batch processing.

-Bloom called this “the 2 sigma problem”: we knew how to teach effectively, but we couldn’t afford to do it at scale.
+Bloom called this “the 2 sigma problem” (sigma being the statistical term for standard deviation): we knew how to teach effectively, but we couldn’t afford to do it at scale.
 One tutor per student was economically impossible.
+Hiring 50 million tutors for 50 million students would cost more than most national budgets.
 The solution to education’s core problem was locked behind a paywall the size of the global GDP.

 Until now.